rails-girls-summer-of-code/summer-of-code/blog/_posts/2020-01-24-crowdfunding-campaign-2020.md

 Over the next few months we’ll be sharing some personal stories in a new series of <a href="https://railsgirlssummerofcode.org/blog/categoryview/#alumna-series">Alumni Interviews</a>.
 These first-hand accounts are in former students' own words and shine a light on how big an impact our humble program makes 😊

 We also want to hear your reasons for supporting RGSoC 2020.
-Use the hashtag <a href="https://twitter.com/search?q=%23donatebecause&src=typed_query">#donatebecause</a> and **you** could be the reason someone else joins our incredible community.
-Who knows that that might lead to for future student teams.
+Use the hashtag <a href="https://twitter.com/search?q=%23donatebecause&src=typed_query">#donatebecause</a> and **you** could be the reason someone joins our incredible community.

 ### Thank you